akhatarmourad/Car-Marketplace/README.md

 ## Overview

 This is a full-stack web application for a marketplace where users can buy, rent, and sell items.
 The app provides a seamless user experience with modern UI components and a robust backend.
-It utilizes React for the frontend, Clerk for authentication, Drizzle Eon for Ethereum integration, and Tailwind CSS with Shadcn UI for styling.
+It utilizes React for the frontend, Clerk for authentication, Drizzle ORM for database management, and Neon Tech for cloud database solutions.
+Tailwind CSS and Shadcn UI are used for styling.

 ## Tech Stack